SamuelEarl/quigleydb/README.md

 }
 ```

-You might need to rename your `schema.gqls` file to `schema.gql` (drop the "s" at the end) (remember to press enter so the file actually gets renamed) and then rename it back to `schema.gqls` for the file association to take affect in VSCode.
+You might need to rename your `schema.gqls` file to `schema.gql` (drop the "s" at the end of `gqls` and remember to press enter so the file actually gets renamed) and then rename it back to `schema.gqls` for the file association to take affect in VSCode.